 Is there any way we can check what objects do we have in our schema?

-Yes, we can easily check out how many objects are created and saved in a schema and what are their types and names.
+Yes, we can easily check out how many objects are created and saved in a schema.
+In addition to their types and names.

-Oracle provides a View which comes pre-created into the SYS schema using which we can find out how many objects are there in a schema as well as what are their types and names.
+Oracle provides a View which comes pre-created into the SYS schema.
+And using it we can find out how many objects are there in a schema as well as what are their types and names.
 The name of that view is TAB.

 What is this TAB view?

 TAB is a pre-created view which is saved into the SYS schema of the Oracle Database.
-This view stores the name, type and the cluster id of all the tables, views, synonyms and clusters created into the schema of the database.
+Furthermore this view stores the name, type and the cluster id of all the tables, views, synonyms and clusters created into the schema of the database.

 Do we need to create this view?